mbeamer/stoneandsteel/EQChronicles.md

 ## Making Short Work of the Croc Highway

-**May 27, 2022** - So many crocs!
+**May 27, 2022** - Through the day, Yazz had a chance to work up some tradeskills and provide Khadson a set of leathers which are harder for the crocs to chew through.
+Khadson was fiddling around with Bell's controls and tried his best to feed Yazz's habit by providing furs and meats.

+Once we all got setup, the action on the highway commenced; so many crocs!
 We crushed, stomped and acted casual when Lockjaw strolled past.

 So many that we all completed this achievement:

 > This is a Skill Slayer achievement.